 Aroma: 5.0 – A lot of creamy but a hint of nail polish remover.

-Manliness: 5.0 – I’ll give it’s claims about cleanliness, and as an American I’ll be kind and not nock the Canadian, but while Polar bears are vicious they have become an icon for hippie and ecomentalists alike – and that’s just not manly.
+Honesty: 5.0 – I’ll give it’s claims about cleanliness, and as an American I’ll be kind and not nock the Canadian, but while Polar bears are vicious they have become an icon for hippie and ecomentalists alike.

 Vodka Tonic: 5.0 – It’s okay.

 White Russian: 7.0 – That is a good russian.